ChiaraVis/TweetUsr/README.md

 ```

 The script ```predict.py``` is an example script of the classification process which uses the classifier serialized through ```learn.py```.
 The script takes a folder with pickled tweepy Status objects of a user and prints out the prediction.
-Rather fake examples (as they were partially used for learning already) can be run on samples of status objects of two users:
+Rather fake examples (as they were in part used for learning already) can be run on samples of status objects of two users:

 ```
 $ python predict.py status_samples/dfiser3/
-private
+private [ 0.02420828  0.97579172]
 $ python predict.py status_samples/24UR/
-corporate
+corporate [ 0.67101796  0.32898204]
 ```